-Toxicity: Crayons are only expected to cause a mild laxative effect if ingested.
+- Toxicity: Crayons are only expected to cause a mild laxative effect if swallowed.
 A piece of crayon in the mouth is considered a choking hazard.

 If you have any further questions about this substance, or if your child is experiencing any symptoms, call the poison center experts who are available 24/7 via the free, confidential helpline: 1-800-222-1222.
 Don’t guess, be sure!